CliffS/ikea-tradfri/README.md

 For this library to work correctly, each device and group should be distinctly named as the library works exclusively from those names.

-The Trådfri controller only permits Bulbs to be tracked.
+The Trådfri controller only permits Bulbs nad Plugs to be tracked.
 There seems to be no way to know when a Remote has been activated, other than by tracking a connected Bulb.